-If you are eligible to apply for the air force of your country, then go for it.
+If you are eligible to apply for the Air Force of your country, then go for it.

-Serving in the air force is the only way to gain flight hours faster.
+Serving in the Air Force is the only way to gain flight hours faster.
 Similarly, get paid for your service.

 You can fly military jets for free; otherwise, do not expect your training to be as easy as general aviation.

-You must abide by strict rules and several restrictions to become a pilot in the military.
+It would be best if you abode by strict rules and several restrictions to become a pilot in the military.